I get it. You're a software developer who is constantly let down by programming language version managers such as

 I've helped over 10,000+ people learn Docker since 2015.

-During that time, I've answered 3,000+ questions and have done 50+ hours of 1 on 1 live video consultations where I helped train individuals and teams on how to use Docker.
+During that time, I've answered 3,000+ questions and have done 50+ hours of 1 on 1 Docker related consultations.
+You may also know me from the HTTPS with Let's Encrypt course.

 Docker personally reached out to me to join their team as a trusted content provider and community leader.
 I'm not on their payroll and it hasn't impressed the ladies (yet!?), but it does mean that 1 or more Docker engineers looked at my content and vouched for me.